CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures.md

 ## Embedding Humour with Systems Surprise

 Systems surprise is, in Schopenhauer's terms, the sudden perception of incongruity between a mental model and the actual rules of a game.
-Certainly, this tracks with our reading of *Mess Adventures*, where such surprises act as the ludic equivalents of one-liners.
+Certainly, this tracks with our reading of *Mess Adventures*, with these surprises acting as the ludic equivalent of one-liners.
 The player's mental model snaps from one well-defined shape (one where the ground cannot simply disappear out from under them) to another (one where it can), with no change in fidelity per se.

-An even more elementary example is *Scary Maze Game*, pictured below.

-.
-The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly into focus when the jumpscare hits.
+And where *Mess Adventures* subverts the implicitly-understood genre conventions of 2D platformers, a more brazen game will straight up lie to you.
+Browser games might be a little bit lowbrow, a little bit passé, but for its all simplicity *Scary Maze Game* remains as instructive an example of this design pattern as any.

 <div style="text-align:center;display:block;margin-left:auto;margin-right:auto">
 	<div style="box-sizing:border-box;text-align:center;float:left;width:48%;display:block;margin-left:1%;margin-right:1%;border-radius:0.5rem">